Federal Motor Carrier Safety Administration: National Registry

-Implemented in 2014, the National Registry rule requires all Medical Examiners (ME) who conduct physical examinations and issue medical certifications for interstate CMV drivers to complete training on FMCSA’s physical qualification standards, pass a certification test, and demonstrate competence through periodic training and testing.
+Implemented in 2014, the National Registry rule requires all Medical Examiners (ME) who conduct physical examinations and issue medical certifications for interstate CMV drivers to complete training on FMCSA's physical qualification standards, pass a certification test, and demonstrate competence through periodic training and testing.
 CMV drivers whose medical certifications expire must use MEs on the National Registry for their examinations.

 FMCSA has reached its goal of at least 40,000 certified MEs signing onto the registry, meaning drivers can now find certified medical examiners throughout the country who can competently perform their medical exam.
-FMCSA is preparing to issue a follow-on “National Registry 2” rulemaking that will require MEs to submit medical certificate information on a daily basis.
+FMCSA is preparing to issue a follow-on "National Registry 2" rulemaking that will require MEs to submit medical certificate information on a daily basis.
 These daily updates, which FMCSA will transmit to states electronically, will dramatically decrease the chance of drivers falsifying medical cards.

-ELDT- Entry Level Driver Trains Program and TPR- Training Provider Registry
+Entry-Level Driver Training (ELDT)

+FMCSA’s Entry Level Driver Training (ELDT) regulations set a baseline set of minimum training requirements for entry-level commercial motor vehicle (CMV) drivers.
+These regulations also created a Training Provider Registry (TPR) to retain a record of which CDL applicants have completed the new ELDT training and certification process.
+Taken together, these measures improve the safety, reliability, and fairness of the training process for entry-level commercial CMV by ensuring that all drivers have received consistent, high-quality training.

-On February 7, 2022, new regulations have been put into place regarding obtaining a commercial driver's license, upgrading an existing CDL license or obtaining a passenger, school bus or hazmat endorsement.
-The new regulation adjusted the minimum training standards.
+Since 2022 ELDT regulations apply to all individuals obtaining a commercial driver's license, upgrading an existing CDL license, or obtaining a passenger, school bus, or hazmat endorsement.
 As of Feb.
-7, 2022 training providers will be required to register with the TPR and upload documents to confirm applicants for CDL licenses have met the EDLT minimum standards.
+7, 2022 training providers are required to register with the TPR and upload documents to confirm applicants for CDL licenses have met the EDLT minimum standards.